MicrosoftDocs/Viva/Viva/insights/org-team-insights/delegate-access.md

 1. [Connect to Exchange Online](../advanced/setup-maint/configure-personal-insights.md#connect-to-exchange-online) and when prompted, sign in with your admin credentials.

-2. After you’ve signed in, you can manage access for your tenant using the Add-VivaModuleFeaturePolicy cmdlet:[Add-VivaModuleFeaturePolicy](/powershell/module/exchange/add-vivamodulefeaturepolicy). <!--Link not working-->
+2. After you’ve signed in, you can manage access for your tenant using the Add-VivaModuleFeaturePolicy cmdlet:[Add-VivaModuleFeaturePolicy](/powershell/module/exchange/add-vivamodulefeaturepolicy).

 **Example: Turn off delegation for Copilot Dashboard for all users in your tenant.**